Beach Wedding Menu Ideas: 25 Dishes Your Guests Will Actually Rave About

 Note: costs vary significantly based on season, guest count, and specific vendors.

-According to The Knot, the national wedding catering average was $80 per person in 2024.
+The national wedding catering average was $80 per person in 2024, as The Knot reports.
 Beach destinations often exceed this by 10 to 20% because of transport, equipment, and staffing for uneven terrain.

 Here’s a quick breakdown by guest count, based on data from Urban Cowboy Food and Kelli’s Catering: